hanseaston/stock-prediction-project/README.md

 increasing their research funding into artificial intelligence, particularly focusing on deep learning models, since higher model accuracies often mean increased profitability.
-Additionally, trained deep learning models can serve as the backend for automated trading bots, capable to make real-time trading decisions
+Additionally, trained deep learning models can serve as the backend for automated trading bots, capable to make real-time trading decisions.

 The goal of this research project is to benchmark the performance of recently developed deep learning